jyuan1322/lab-server-management/main_guide.md

 NOTE: This guide is for educational and internal lab use.
-Paths, names, and IDs have been anonymized.

 # External drive management
 ## Mounting an external drive